 |Domestic Gross: $93,436,322||Overseas Gross: $115,718,000|

-Tomorrowland was financed by Disney for $190 million and the project was shrouded in secrecy and was to be the mouse house’s big end of year release in 2014.
-It was first dated for December 19th, 2014 and then pushed up a week to December 12 and then delayed until May 22nd, 2015.
+The budget for Tomorrowland was a massive $190 million and Disney fully financed.
+It was to be their big end of year release in 2014 on December 19th and then they pushed up a week to December 12 but then delayed it until May 22nd, 2015.
 Disney spent more than $150 million to market the picture worldwide and launched a vague marketing campaign that tried to keep the premise a secret and it clearly worked against the commercial potential.
+The picture’s narrative had no twist and nothing to protect spoilers from, so the secretive nature of the marketing was a gimmick that backfired.
 It was not clear if Tomorrowland was aimed at children or older audiences and mixed reviews only added to the ambivalence surrounding the picture.
-Tomorrowland ended as one of the biggest box office bombs on record, when Disney took an unspecified write-down on the picture, expected to be at least $140M.
+Tomorrowland ended as one of the top 10 biggest box office bombs on record, when Disney took an unspecified write-down on the picture, expected to be at least $140M.

 After the marketing blitz, which included a seven minute sneak preview before IMAX screenings of Avengers: Age Of Ultron, Tomorrowland opened in the US over the Memorial Day frame, against the Poltergeist remake.
-It pulled in $33,028,165 for the weekend and $42,679,200 over the 4-day holiday — placing #1 at the box office, but coming in way under expectations.
-There were no family targeting movies opening for another month, until Disney’s Inside Out and Tomorrowland was expected to play well over the upcoming weeks, but its attendance dropped a steep 56.7% in its second frame to $14,303,679 ending its chance at breaking out.
-Tomorrowland closed its North American run with a very disappointing $93,436,322.
+It came in far below estimates at $33,028,165 for the weekend and $42,679,200 over the 4-day holiday — placing #1 at the box office.
+There were no family targeting movies opening for another month, until Disney’s Inside Out and Tomorrowland was expected to play well over the upcoming weeks, but it sank 56.7% in its second frame to $14,303,679 ending its chances at breaking out.
+Tomorrowland closed its domestic run with a very disappointing $93,436,322.

-Overseas, the film pulled in a less than blockbuster $115.7 million, with China posting the highest gross at $19.2 million.
-The worldwide cume was $209.1 million, which would leave the mouse house with about $109.4 million after theaters take their percentage of the gross, leaving part of the P&A costs in the red and the budget as all red ink from the theatrical receipts.
+Overseas, the picture pulled in a less than blockbuster $115.7 million, with China posting the highest gross at $19.2 million.
+The worldwide cume was $209.1 million, which would leave the mouse house with about $109.4 million after theaters take their percentage of the gross — leaving over $40M in P&A costs in the red and the budget as all red ink from the theatrical receipts.